Strategic Investment Fund:

-In FY 2016, the Strategic Planning Committee will make recommendation again for Strategic Educational Excellence Development (SEED) grants.
+In FY 2016, the Strategic Planning Committee will make recommendations again for Strategic Educational Excellence Development (SEED) grants.
 Like last year, the Committee will review any proposal that aligns with Pacific 2020.
-However priority will be given to proposals that align with the theme of the new academic Plan: Crossing Boundaries.
+However, priority will be given to proposals that align with the theme of the new Academic Plan: Crossing Boundaries.

 To view examples of the kinds of specific projects that would align with this topic, click here>>

 Currently, a total of $671,400 is available for grants.
 Up to $100,000 can be awarded to a single proposal.